rovaughn/platform-docs/platform/manual/microservices/connect-postgres.rst

    .. note::

-      Name of the database available through Hasura API Console and Hasura Data API is ``hasuradb``
+      The name of the database available through Hasura API Console and Hasura data API is ``hasuradb``

    An example with Python and psycopg2: